irenegza/data-analytics-winter-2025/module_1/assignment_1.md

 - **b.
 Analysis:**
   - Evaluate the response: Was the explanation clear?
 Did the steps work?
 Were there any errors or missing steps?
-  - ***I am a very OCD person, so my fixations would tend to look a bit nonsense, but it mostly about perceptions.
-The instructions provided felt right, but the fact that it mentioned: locate the dropdown next to the field name, is not correct, it's underneath the name, made me rethink the instructions.***
+  - ***Overall the experience satisfied the purpose.
+The instructions completed the task of identifying what needed to be done but still left room for uncertainty.
+I am a very OCD person, so my fixations would tend to look a bit nonsense, but it is mostly about perceptions.
+The instructions provided felt right, but the fact that it mentioned: locate the dropdown next to the field name, is not correct, it's underneath the name, made me rethink the instruction because it felt as if it wasn't up to date, or if the browser I was wasn't the one that Chat GPT was using as reference (and so on)***
   - Suggest how the explanation could be improved, if necessary.
   - ***My suggestion would be to include a visual of some sort either an image or a video next to each step.***